 Harry's memoir stunned the world with its raw revelations.
 For him, it served a psychological function beyond book sales: combating gaslighting and affirming reality.

-By publicly declaring his version of events, Harry challenged an authority system he believes distorts reality.
+By publicly declaring his version of events, Harry challenged the official narrative of a family that distorts reality.
 For someone who constantly asks "what's really true here?", getting his story on the record was necessary for psychological survival.

 Inside Harry's Head